octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 \text{Fees} = S_v - S_a
 $$

 Senders choose the fee they want to pay.
 The more they give, the faster the transaction is included in a block.
 As block size is limited, miners promote transactions with the highest fees.
-A transaction could have zero fee, but it would take months or years until a miner decides to include it in a block (if ever).
+A transaction could have zero fees, but it would take months or years until a miner decides to include it in a block (if ever).

 The block reward is sent through a particular transaction called a "_Coinbase Transaction_" directly to the miner.
 It's always the first transaction of a validated ("*mined*") block.